josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⛪️_faith_land_trusts_as_counter_radicalisation_infrastructure.md

 # ⛪️ Faith Land Trusts as Counter-Radicalisation Infrastructure
-**First created:** 2025-10-08 | **Last updated:** 2026-02-22
+**First created:** 2025-10-08 | **Last updated:** 2026-04-28
 *When custodianship collapses, communities either lose buildings — or reclaim them.*

 ---

 ## 🛰️ Orientation

-Across England and Wales, church closures are accelerating.
+Across England and Wales, church closures have been increasing in recent years.

 Shrinking congregations, mounting maintenance costs, and charity-law duties to dispose “at best value” push trustees toward sale.
 In governance terms, this is rational.

 But something deeper is happening:

-Custodianship is being relinquished without being reassigned.
+Custodianship can be relinquished without being clearly reassigned.

 Public narrative often frames redundant churches as:
 - someone else’s problem,
 - inevitable decline,
 - or heritage overhead.

 Yet in practice, many communities are quietly repurposing these buildings — through land trusts, co-operatives, and shared-use models.